Arthur's Place Vlogs & Blogs

 Molly, a 22-year-old Drama graduate, was diagnosed with Juvenile Idiopathic Arthritis (JIA) at the age of 13.
 She enjoys trekking, and has conquered Kilimanjaro.
 When she’s not dreaming of trekking and adventuring, she’s enjoying a good brew, crafting, gaming and watching every TV series available on Netflix.

 Charlie Ridgewell, our youngest blogger, is 18 and was diagnosed with Palindromic Rheumatism in 2017.
 Charlie works for two charities, is a keen writer and gamer.
 Motivated by helping others feel less alone, Charlie knows how bad arthritis can be, but always tries to smile through each day.
-He has a cat called Felix and a snake called Steve.
+He has a snake called Steve.

 Rebecca is a late twenty something runner with Psoriatic Arthritis, who will be running the 2018 London Marathon.
 A full time worker and a part time student with the Open University, she enjoys reading, sport, and cats.
 A Disney fanatic, Baloo from The Jungle Book is her idol.
 She lives in Aberdeen with her boyfriend.

 Collette McColgan has been part of our team from the very beginning, writing articles as well as her blog (she is the original Arthur’s Place blogger and inspiration).
 Now 25, Collette was diagnosed with JIA aged three.
 She has a boyfriend called Mike and a cat called Bowie.
 Read her entire blog here – it’s a precious gem in our archive!